 In a recent case, an energy company offered our client $44,955 for damages to their property caused by a pipeline easement.
 We were able to show a jury that the company’s natural gas pipeline easement across the landowners’ undeveloped property diminished the land value and limited what the family could do with their land in the future.
 The jury ended up awarding our clients a total of $873,824 in compensation.

 We can’t guarantee that kind of return in your case.
 However, it does demonstrate the real value of hiring a Texas eminent domain attorney to represent you during the condemnation process.

 If you’ve received notice that your property is facing condemnation, contact the law offices of Dawson & Sodd without delay.
 Schedule a free consultation meeting with one of our Texas eminent domain attorneys.
-We’re dedicated to guiding Texas property owners through the condemnation process.
+Our law firm focuses on guiding Texas property owners through the condemnation process.
 We are eager to discuss your situation, answer any questions you may have and provide helpful legal advice on how best to proceed with your case.
 Call us today at 903-872-8181 (Corsicana) or 214-373-8181 (Dallas).

 If one of your worries is about the upfront costs of hiring one of the top eminent domain law firms in Texas, don’t be.
-Most of our condemnation cases are handled on a contingency basis.
+We handle most condemnation cases on a contingency basis.
 This means there are no attorney fees unless we win your case and get you compensation.
 There is certainly no fee for calling us and letting us answer your questions!